btlich99/Project-Bot-Messenger-/README.md

 module.exports.config = {
   name: "example", // command name.
   version: "1.0.0", // command version.
-  permission: 0, // set to 1 if you want to set the permission into a group admins, set to 2 if you want to set the permission into a bot admins, set to 3 if you want to set the permission into a bot operators.
+  role: 0, // set to 1 if you want to set the permission into a group admins, set to 2 if you want to set the permission into a bot admins, set to 3 if you want to set the permission into a bot operators.
-  credits: "", // who created the code
+  author: "", // who created the code
-  description: "example", // command description.
+  info: "example", // command description.
-  prefix: false, // set to true if you want to use the command with prefix, set to false if you want to use the commands without prefix.
+  pf: false, // set to true if you want to use the command with prefix, set to false if you want to use the commands without prefix.
-  premium: false, // pemium is disabled at config.json file, make sure to turn it on to unlock thi feature.
+  pr: false, // pemium is disabled at config.json file, make sure to turn it on to unlock thi feature.
   category: "example", // command category.
-  usages: "example", // command ussage.
+  sug: "example", // command ussage.
-  cooldowns: 5 // 5 seconds command cooldown to avoid spamming it.
+  cd: 5 // 5 seconds command cooldown to avoid spamming it.
 };

 module.exports.run = async ({api, event, args, Threads, Users, getText}) => {